Psalm 86: Musical settings

 Several hymns paraphrase Psalm 86 or parts of it, including "Bow down Thine ear, O Lord".

 The Renaissance composer Cristóbal de Morales composed a motet in Latin, "Inclina Domine aurem tuam", first published in 1543.Wacław z Szamotuł composed Nakłoń, Panie, ku mnie ucho Twoje song to the Polish translation of Psalm 86 by Mikołaj Rej in the 16th century.
 Heinrich Schütz set a German metric paraphrase, "Herr, neig zu mir dein gnädigs Ohr" (Lord, bow to me your gracious ear) as part of the 1602 Becker Psalter, as SWV 183.
 Henry Purcell composed an anthem, Bow down thine ear, O Lord, Z11, in 1681 or earlier.
 It is based on verses 1, 3–6, 8, 10–12, alternating soloists and choir, with organ.

 Andreas Romberg wrote seven psalm settings for different unaccompanied choirs, titled Psalmodie, Op.
 65, between 1817 and 1820, using translations into German by Moses Mendelssohn.
 Psalm 86 is the first, written for a five-part choir SSATB.
 In Mendelssohn's Elijah, three verses from Psalm 86 are used in the narration of the oratorio.
 In #2, a duet, the beginning is used to begin a plea, and in #8, the scene between Elijah and the widow, he first paraphrases verse 16 and then quotes verse 15, "for Thou art gracious, and full of compassion and plenteous in mercy and truth", praying to bring her son back to life.

 British composer Clara Ross (1858–1954) used Psalm 86 for the text of her song "Comfort the Soul of Thy Servant".
 William Crotch set verse 4 as an anthem for choir and organ, Comfort, O Lord, The Soul of Thy Servant.
 Basil Harwood composed a setting of the psalm for his doctoral thesis in 1896, Inclina domine.
 Walter Piston composed a setting in English for four-part choir and piano.
 Gustav Holst set Psalm 86, together with Psalm 148 in English, "To my humble supplication", for mixed choir, string orchestra and organ in 1912.
 George Enescu planned a symphony in F minor for baritone, choir and orchestra on text from Psalm 86, but left only fragments c.
 1917.

 In 1985, Xaver Paul Thoma composed a setting for mezzo-soprano, viola and organ, premiered in 1993 in Karlsruhe-Durlach by Henrike Paede, Jean-Eric Souzy as violist and Hans Martin Corrinth as the organist.

+The South African composer Stefans Grové wrote a setting (from verse 10) for children's choir, choir, African drums, marimba, and string orchestra in 2002.